Tampa Domestic Violence Defense Lawyer

 There are nearly a million domestic violence cases reported each year in the United States.
-A majority of these charges are made against a husband or boyfriend.
-Those charged with domestic violence are often aggressively prosecuted and quickly assumed guilty, and the legal penalties involved in this type of case can have life-long consequences.
+The majority of these charges are made against a husband or boyfriend.
+Those charged with domestic violence are often aggressively prosecuted and quickly presumed guilty, and the legal penalties involved in this type of case can have lifelong consequences.

-If you have been accused of domestic violence, ensure that your rights are protected by contacting a Tampa criminal defense attorney from Thomas & Paulk right away.
-We are available 24/7 to assist with your case.
-Our firm has handled more than 7,000 different criminal cases, personally interacting with each and every client.
-No matter how complex your domestic violence case is, we are prepared to provide aggressive legal representation.
+If you have been accused of domestic violence, remember: you are innocent unless proven guilty.
+The best thing you can do to protect your rights is to contact a criminal defense attorney right away.
+The Law Offices of Jeff Paulk is available 24/7 to assist with your case.
+Attorney Jeff Paulk has personally handled thousands of criminal cases and hundreds of trials.
+No matter how complex your domestic violence case, we are prepared to provide aggressive legal representation.

 What Is Domestic Violence?